 Glenn Miller played the Cafe Rouge many times at the height of his orchestra’s fame.
 He was so associated with the hotel that one of his biggest hits is a tribute — “Pennsylvania 6-5000.”

 The hotel outlived the demolition of the original Penn Station, but it currently sits empty and faces imminent demolition thanks to an ambitious new plan to rehabilitate the neighborhood.

-What will be the fate of this landmark to music history?
 Is this truly the last dance for the Hotel Pennsylvania?